OnlineBuddies/Modyllic/PUBLISHING.md

 To publish a new release:

 1. Update the version, notes, etc in package.xml
-2. Validate it: pear package-validate package.xml
+2. pear package-validate package.xml
-3. Commit
+3. git commit -m'Release Modyllic-#.#.#'
-4. Make a tag: git tag v#.#.#
+4. git tag v#.#.#
+5. git push
 5. Build a tarball: pear package package.xml
 6. This will give you a Modyllic-#.#.#.tgz